The Los Angeles Rams are going to the Super Bowl, which takes place at their own stadium in February. The leaders took a big risk for this.

 Stuttgart – In Los Angeles, dreams take shape and often come true.
 In the northwestern part of the city is the world’s largest factory for all kinds of emotions, from Hollywood the studios export Universal, Paramount, Sony Pictures and Warner Bros. turbulent comedies, touching tragedies, fierce action and heartbreaking romance around the world.
 Los Angeles, the city of angels that has had this enchanting nickname since the 1998 movie of the same name, has also been home to less gentle creatures since 2016: the LA Rams (Aries), the club from the National Football League (NFL). ), has settled down at SoFi Stadium.

 Aries also has a dream.
 This season it is a particularly exciting one, a thoroughly tempting one, just as it is sweet as Ambrosia drink of the gods.
-The Rams are aiming to reach the Super Bowl, the league final that takes place on February 13 at their home ground, and on top of that, the title remains in LA.
-How the Tampa Bay Buccaneers around star quarterback Tom Brady succeeded last year when they defeated the Kansas City Chiefs on their own property – the Rams get it this Sunday (21:00 / Pro 7) with the defending champion to make it to the playoffs far away.
+The Rams are aiming to reach the Super Bowl, the league final that takes place at their home ground on February 13, and to top it all, the title remains in LA.
+How the Tampa Bay Buccaneers around star quarterback Tom Brady fared last year when they defeated the Kansas City Chiefs on their own property – the Rams get it this Sunday (21:00 / Pro 7) with the defending champion to make it to the playoffs far away.
 Florida.

 Read our offer: This is the top favorite in the NFL playoffs